Aviation Partners: History

 Aviation Partners formed a joint venture with Boeing, called Aviation Partners Boeing (APB), in 1997.
 This entity licenses the Blended Winglet Technology for use on Boeing aircraft.
 Starting with the Boeing Business Jet, winglets have been factory installed onto the Boeing 737 Next Generation as well as retrofitted on 737 'Classic' (Boeing 737-300 and -500) and 757 and 767-300ER airliners.

 In addition to the Boeing airliner programs, API has certified winglets for the Hawker 800 series jets and has over 100 Blended Winglet equipped Hawkers in service as of December 2008.

 At EBACE 2007, Dassault Aviation, in conjunction with Aviation Partners, announced the Falcon 2000 LX aircraft.
 A derivative of the Falcon 2000 EX airframe, it is the first aircraft to be put into production with API's new High Mach winglets.
 The Falcon 2000-winglets received FAA certification on April 16, 2009, with the 900 series receiving certification in September 2011.
 Dassault and API have also certified winglets for the Falcon 50 series aircraft.

 Airbus worked with Aviation Partners from 2006 through 2011, in an effort to modernize its A320 family of jets.

 In 2011, however, Airbus announced that it came up with its own design, which it branded "sharklets," and obtained a patent in Europe.

 In December 2011, Airbus filed suit in Texas seeking to invalidate Aviation Partners' 1994 winglet patent.
 Airbus settled the lawsuit by making a large payment to Aviation Partners in 2018.

 By 2009, API's product had been introduced to the Boeing 757, Boeing 767, and several business jets.

 Aviation Partners is currently developing the Spiroid winglet, a closed wing surface mounted at the end of a conventional wing.
 Initial testing using a Gulfstream II test aircraft has shown the winglet design to reduce fuel consumption in the cruise phase by over 10%.

-The Split Scimitar design as seen at Denver International Airport on a Boeing 737 of Southwest Airlines.